 Earlier this year, Steinhart has issued their new take on the concept of a “vintage-modern pilot”.
 Successfully blending vintage exterior with a classic caliber and modern CNC machinery, the 2018 Nav.B-Chrono 47 Baumuster B Grey Edition (ref.
 106-0877) offers, perhaps, the best “value for money” ratio for those interested in buying a relatively affordable brand new “aviator”.

-Celebrating its tenth year in business, the German watchmaking brand has recently presented its Steinhart ST 10 Anniversary Edition (Ref.
-L0810) limited edition wristwatch.
-For a change, the timekeeper is powered by a very neatly decorated hand-wound movement and also features a fairly unusual dial layout that some may find a bit, well, too unusual.
-As bulky as it is, the gadget is still compact enough for a sporty daily beater.
-Perhaps, the only thing that may turn some people off is the price: €1290 (including VAT, but not including shipping costs) seems a bit too steep for a Steinhart.
+Steinhart celebrates its tenth year in business with this limited edition 2014 Steinhart ST 10 Anniversary Edition (Ref.
+L0810) that deserves some attention.
+First, the German brand normally uses standard Swiss-made calibers to power its timekeepers.
+For a change, the ST10 is powered by a neatly decorated hand-wound movement from Unitas.
+Second, it comes with an unusual dial layout, even though some may find it a bit, well, too unusual.
+Third, even as bulky as it is, the gadget is still compact enough for a sporty daily beater.
+Perhaps, the only thing that may turn some people off is the price: €1290 seems *ahem* a bit too steep for a Steinhart.

-For a business entity, which is essentially a one-man show, the German brand Steinhart is surprisingly prolific.
-Although most of their watches are so called “homages” and “tributes”, there is a great number of them.
-Starting from divers to pilot watches and going all the way to chronographs, the watchmaker offers you plenty to choose from.
-This new Steinhart Ocean One Vintage automatic watch, for example, is designed for the kind of people that are longing for a historic Rolex (or, perhaps, even a re-issue of a historic Tudor,) but either can’t afford one or plain don’t want to bother sifting through the thousands of “pre-loved” models with questionable history.
+For a business entity, which is essentially a one-man show, Steinhart is surprisingly prolific.
+Although most of their watches are so-called “homages” and “tributes”, there is a lot of them.
+Starting from “divers” to “pilots” and going all the way to sporty chronographs, the brand offers you plenty to choose from.
+This self-winding Ocean One Vintage, for example, is designed for the kind of people that are longing for a historic Rolex (or, perhaps, even a re-issue of a historic Tudor,) but either can’t afford one or plain don’t want to bother sifting through the thousands of “pre-loved” models with a questionable history.